huriellopes/estrutura-node-ts/readme.md

 ## 📝 Licença

-Este repositório está sobre a licença MIT.
+Este repositório está sobre a licença MIT. veja aqui [LICENSE](LICENSE)